revoxhere/duino-coin/blog.md

 ## 4.01.2020: Alpha 6.8 is in the works.
 In it, I'll try to fix most of the bugs from all Alpha 6 releases. <br>
-Alpha 6.9 may be released to fix some leftovers. <br>
-We are also preparing for Alpha 7. <br>
+We are also preparing for Alpha 7 or Beta 1 <br>
 It's going to be a 'big' update so everyone will have to upgrade. <br>
 But a few more weeks until this happens.